Custom Website Design vs. Templates — Let’s settle this.

 Let’s dig deeper into these benefits and why custom web design is important.

 - When your business grows, your website can grow with it.
-You want some new functionality, new integration, or new content?
+Do you want some new functionality, new integration, or new content?
 No problem.

 - Your business is shifting gears?
 You won’t need a whole new site because your existing site can be updated, changed, and modernized easily.

-- Your site will be search engine friendly because your designer is building it that way.
+- SEO friendliness your site will be search engine friendly because your designer is building it that way.
 People will find your business.

 - With a CMS like WordPress underpinning your site, you can admin your site in-house without needing your designer to hold your hand.